 Diaper Bag Newborn Hacks

-Use plastic condiment cups to store smaller pacifiers inside your diaper bag.
-It will help keep them clean and make it easier to find when you’re searching for that little binky inside a giant diaper bag full of stuff.
+Use plastic condiment cups to store pacifiers inside your diaper bag.
+It will help keep them clean and make it easier to find when you’re searching for a binky inside a bag full of stuff.

 Babies spit up or have blowouts pretty regularly in those first few months.
-Always be ready by keeping an extra change of baby clothes in a sealable plastic bag.
-If you switch out your diaper bag or trade baby duty with dad, you can easily hand him the bag so he has it too.
+Keeping an extra change of baby clothes in a sealable plastic bag.

 I also liked to have an extra outfit for my baby in the car.
 You never know when you’ll need to change baby’s outfit and you’ll be so glad you have it when you need it!
 I still keep an extra outfit for her now, even at 2 years old.